wtcpython/LibraryManager/README.md

 # LibraryManager

-A simple Library Manager, base on Qt6 and C++.
+A simple Library Manager App, based on Qt6.8 and C++.

+The Release Installer can only use on Windows 10 1809+ and Windows 11.